-This article, published in a peer-reviewed international journal, provides a history of the sculpture and space in Trafalgar Square, an intensely contested site that has been constantly redrawn and rebuilt.
+This article provides a history of the sculpture and space in Trafalgar Square, an intensely contested site that has been constantly redrawn and rebuilt.

 It offers a new account of the square by focusing on its statuary and memorials, as well as the colliding forces which have had a stake in the space.
 Starting from Ken Livingstone’s call for the removal of two statues of Victorian generals the article considers the installation and removal of statuary at this landmark location, from the square’s inception in the early nineteenth century, to the installation of military leaders in the nineteenth century, and the contemporary sculptures that have been temporarily sited on the ‘fourth’ plinth.